-Meetings of the Scholarship of Learning and Teaching Committee will be held four times a year.
+Meetings of the Scholarly Practice Committee are held four times a year.
 The Chair may convene a special meeting at any time with appropriate notice.

-The secretary of the Scholarship of Learning and Teaching Committee is nominated by the DVC (Learning & Teaching).
+The secretary of the Scholarly Practice Committee is nominated by the DVC (Learning & Teaching).
 Papers will normally be available at least seven days in advance of a meeting.
-Unconfirmed draft minutes will normally be available to members for approval within 14 days of a meeting.
+Unconfirmed draft minutes are normally available to members for approval within 14 days of a meeting.